ABOUT AGT AND TRUSTEE-MANAGER

 consideration to matters that are related to non-standard issues;

 - to undertake such other reviews and projects as may be requested by the Board; and

 - to undertake such other functions and duties as may be required by statute or the Listing Manual,

 and by such amendments made thereto from time to time.

-In performing its function for the financial year ended 31 March 2017, the Audit and Risk Committee:
+In performing its function for the financial year ended 31 March 2018, the ARC:

-- held four meetings in the period under review;
+- held five meetings in the period under review;

 - met with the external and internal auditors without the presence of Management, to review any